shriram/anonymous-recursive-function/README.md

 - Your indentation increases only slightly.
 - You get to pick a meaningful name.
 - You get to retain all the [bells-and-whistles](https://docs.racket-lang.org/reference/lambda.html#%28form._%28%28lib._racket%2Fprivate%2Fbase..rkt%29._lambda%29%29) of `lambda`; `rec` is orthogonal to that.

-`rec` is defined in [SRFI-31](https://srfi.schemers.org/srfi-31/srfi-31.html), so you can use it even as a vanilla Schemer.

 ## Credits